 I am not saying I have a solution for all the mental health problems that teenagers are experiencing right now.
 However, I can advise how to cope with the pressure they feel, whether it is any of the above circumstances or ones that I have not listed.

 Try teaching this short meditation to your children and perhaps give it a try yourself, it really helps promote good mental health manage stress.

 - Find a comfortable spot, where it is quiet and you feel safe.

 - Put on some gentle music in the background that helps you feel calm and grounded.

 - As you rest your body now rest your eyes.
-Take your hands and make a cup so that the tips of the fingers cross over, then place the palms of your hands comfortably one over each eye so they block out all the light.
+Take your hands and make a cup so that the tips of the fingers cross over.
+Place the palms of your hands comfortably one over each eye so they block out all the light.
 The crossed fingers should lightly touch the forehead.
 Take a few moments to rest the eyes and just focus on the dark inky blackness and then close the eyes.
-(It can be more comfortable to sit on a chair to do this and rest your elbows on the table to support your arms comfortably or if you are sitting on the floor support your arms with a couple of cushions)
+(It can be more comfortable to sit on a chair to do this.
+Rest your elbows on the table to support your arms comfortably or if you are sitting on the floor support your arms with a couple of cushions)

 - Now focus on your breath as you breathe in and out.

 - As you breathe in say, in your mind, the word “SO”.